zu1k/bs-core/README.md

 Easy and fast book searcher, create and search your private library.

+Book Searcher can index metadata for over 10 million books in one minute, and search in 30µs.

 This project does not provide any book files, but only provides searching based on the user's data.

 ## Usage